IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/extra.md

 # Scenario: Additional prompts
 ## Scenario overview

-In addition to the previous scenarios, here are other common queries that would be expected from early tenure IBM Z system programmers.
+There are many other queries that an early tenure IBM Z system programmer may ask.
+The {{offering.name}} experts created a few more.

-**Sample output for these prompts are not provided.**
+**Sample outputs for these prompts are not provided.**

 ## Prerequisites steps
 None.